The Commodification of Helen: Tracing the Phallic Economy of Shakespeare’s Troilus and Cressida

 Further, Helen’s decreased agency in Shakespeare’s and Marlowe’s works allows for her commodification in the masculine economies of these texts.
 I use the term performative economies of masculinity to describe these systems of transaction involving male exchange of women, not only as objects but also as symbols, conferring abstract values upon the men participating in these sexual economies and thus constructing their masculinities.
 Shakespeare’s Troilus, for instance, considers Helen a “theme of honour and renown,” ascribing her worth to the abstractions that she can passively confer upon the men who possess her (II.ii.99).
 Women can only function as such tokens, however, when they remain within the bounds of an idealized passive femininity that considers agency a masculine trait and thus aims to deprives women of this feature.
 In the sexual economies of Troilus and Cressida and Doctor Faustus, Helen functions as a symbol rather than a woman.
 Both Shakespeare and Marlowe reduce Helen to an abstraction, an icon exchanged by men.
 In limiting Helen’s personal agency while simultaneously demonizing her for her sexuality, both authors grapple with the relationship between femininity and agency.
 Their similar portrayals of Helen highlight the crippling nature of an idealized Early Modern femininity that condemns female sexuality and demands submission to the social masculine economies of the period.

 Arnone, Quinn, "The Commodification of Helen: Tracing the Phallic Economy of Shakespeare’s Troilus and Cressida" (2020).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1478.

 On-Campus Access Only